SL-RU/stm32-emacs/Readme.md

 8) debug your project and good luck!

-after this you shold be in the debugger window and you can debug your program, but the default gdb window acts like a terminal and is not very helpful in regards of context and data, so its a good idea to use gdb in many windows mode you can acativate it in your startup config file or with M-x gdb-many-windows
+After this you shold be in the debugger window and you can debug your program, but the default gdb window acts like a terminal and is not very helpful in regards of context and data, so its a good idea to use gdb in many windows mode you can acativate it in your startup config file or with M-x gdb-many-windows

 ### Compilation funcitions

-you can build or clean and build your projects
+You can build or clean and build your projects with the following functions.

-- stm32-cmake-build:
+- 'stm32-cmake-build
   this is the equivalent of cleand and build of most IDE's and it recompiles every source file of your project

-- stm32-make-build:
+- 'stm32-make-build
   the equivalent of build of most IDE's with this you can compile only the modified source files of your project scince the last compilation, this is useful if you only changed a couple of lines in your project as it makes the compilation proces faster.

 ### Closing stm32-debugger